 Code provision A.4.1 stipulates that Non-executive Directors should be appointed for a specific term and subject to re-election.
 Each of the Non-executive Directors entered into a service agreement with the Company for a specific term of three years, except for Dr Peter Cassidy.
 Dr Cassidy's appointment agreement commenced on 31 December 2010 and continues until either the Company or he terminates such agreement by serving on the other not less than one month's prior written notice.
-In accordance with the Company's articles of association, each Director appointed by the Board shall be subject to re-election by Shareholders at the next general meeting (in the case of filling a casual vacancy) or at the next annual general meeting (in the case of filling.
+In accordance with the Company's articles of association, each Director appointed by the Board shall be subject to re-election by Shareholders at the next general meeting (in the case of filling a casual vacancy) or at the next annual general meeting (in the case of an addition to the Board), and thereafter be subject to retirement by rotation at least once every three years at the annual general meeting.
 Dr Cassidy, who was appointed by the Board on 31 December 2010 to fill a casual vacancy, is also subject to retirement from the Board by rotation at least once every three years at the annual general meeting.
-Since Dr Cassidy has been appointed, he has been re-elected by the Shareholders at three annual general meeting.
 Since Dr Cassidy has been appointed, he has been re-elected by the Shareholders at three annual general meetings of the Company.
 These annual general meetings were held in 2011, 2013 and 2015.